Daniel Rensch

-Daniel Rensch (born October 10, 1985) is an American chess player, International Master, event organizer, lecturer and commentator.
+Daniel "Danny" Michael Rensch (born October 10, 1985) is an American chess International Master, event organizer, lecturer and commentator.
 He holds the Arizona state record for youngest national master, at the age of 14.
-He is the president of American Chess Events LLC and Chief Chess Officer of Chess.com.
+He is a Co-founder and Chief Chess Officer of Chess.com.

 Professional life

 Chess career

-Rensch won the 1998 Elementary National Championship before becoming Arizona's youngest National Master in 1999.
+Rensch won the 1998 Elementary National Championship before becoming Arizona's youngest National Master in 1999 (a record that was broken by Sandeep Sethuraman in 2019).
 After earning the title, Rensch won the 2000 Junior High National Championship in Tucson, Arizona.
 In 2004, Rensch tied for the National High School Championship, beating Aleksandr Lenderman, a future grandmaster, to win the title.

 Rensch earned his first International Master (IM) norm in 2004 at the Foxwoods Open in Mashantucket, Connecticut.
 Backed by his strong performances, Rensch became the highest-rated 19-year-old in the United States that year.
 Rensch earned his second IM norm in the 2008 Berkeley International, after tying for a third-place finish with only one loss.
-In 2009, Rensch earned his final IM norm at Susan Polgar's SPICE CUP by achieving a draw against Ray Robson, who went on to achieve 'youngest ever grandmaster in the United States'.
+In 2009, Rensch earned his final IM norm at Susan Polgar's SPICE CUP by drawing with Ray Robson, who went on to achieve 'youngest ever grandmaster in the United States'.

-In 2019, Rensch tied for first place in the Denver Open alongside Jesse Kraai, in a field with many talented grandmasters.
+Since 2012, Rensch took part in only two FIDE registered tournaments, the 2015 Millionaire Chess Open II in Las Vegas, and in the 2019 Denver Open where he tied for first place alongside Jesse Kraai.

 Chess.com

 Rensch has been offering chess analysis online since 2009.
-His "Rook Endgames: Beginner to Master series", "Isolated Queen Pawns", and "Pawn Structure 101" series are among the most popular on Chess.com.
+His "Rook Endgames: Beginner to Master" series, "Isolated Queen Pawns", and "Pawn Structure 101" series are among the most popular on Chess.com.
 In addition, his "Everything You Need to Know" video series, designed for beginners, has been viewed 1.7 million times.

 Rensch has written instructive content for Chess.com's users.
 Some of his earliest contributions to Chess.com are among the site's most viewed articles.

 Rensch is the "public face" of Chess.com as a spokesperson for the company.
 Notably, he has created video tutorials for using the site's features and hosts the quarterly "State of Chess.com" show, presenting the company's activities over its previous three months and its plans for the future.